Module: @geenee/armature

 Intro

 Hello and welcome to the Geenee SDK Documentation.
 On this page you will find basic information about architecture of our SDK.
-Processors page describes pose and face tracking features.
+Processors page describes pose, face, and hand tracking features.
 Renderers documentation is about how to build AR experiences using Geenee SDK.
 Or you can start building your AR app right now:

 Getting Started